hazelcast/hazelcast-simulator/README.md

   For example, a probability of `0.1` means a 10 % probability for execution.

-As a complete example, the `putProb = 0.1` property sets the probability of execution of the `put` method to 10 %.
+As a complete example, a `putProb: 0.1` property sets the probability of execution of the `put` method to 10 %.
 In other words, out of all the things being done by the test, 10 % will be PUTs.
 This is the basic method for controlling the ratio of operations.
-For example, if you want to execute 80 % GETs and 20 % PUTs with `IntByteMapTest` you would set `getProb = 0.8` and `putProb = 0.2`.
+For example, if you want to execute 80 % GETs and 20 % PUTs with `IntByteMapTest` you would set `getProb: 0.8` and `putProb: 0.2`.

 A special case of probability value is `-1` which means "calculate the remaining probability to 1".
 An example:

 ```
-putProb = 0.1
+putProb: 0.1
-setProb = 0.2
+setProb: 0.2
-getProb = -1
+getProb: -1
 ```

 The above properties result in 10 % PUT operations, 20 % SET operations, and (`1-0.1-0.2=0.7`) 70 % GET operations.